Glossary of Terms

 An institutional student loan program offering a fixed interest rate to students who demonstrate financial need.
 The loan is awarded by the Office of Financial Aid based on demonstrated financial need, and the program is administered by the College with a limited amount of funds available each year.
 The College of the Holy Cross Loan was created in response to the expiration of the Federal Perkins Loan Program.

-COA.
 Also known as the cost of education or "budget."
-The total amount it should cost the student to go to school, including tuition and fees, housing and meals, allowances for books and supplies, transportation, and personal and incidental expenses.
+The total amount it should cost the student to go to school.
+This includes tuition and fees, housing and food, allowances for books and supplies, transportation, and personal and incidental expenses.
 Loan fees, if applicable, may also be included in the COA.

 CSS Profile

-A College Scholarship Service (CSS) application that allows you to be considered for need-based Holy Cross-funded financial aid.
+A College Scholarship Service (CSS) application that allows you to be considered for need-based Holy Cross financial aid.
 Visit the CSS Profile website to create a College Board account and complete your CSS Profile application.
-Incoming freshmen applicants should submit a CSS Profile application before November 15 for Early Decision or January 15 for Early Decision 2 and Regular Decision; upper-class students should submit by November 1.
+Incoming freshmen applicants should submit a CSS Profile application before November 15 for Early Decision or January 15 for Early Decision 2 and Regular Decision.
+Returning students should complete the CSS Profile each year by November 1.

 Dependent